Zimbabwe Bird: Origins

-The original carved birds are from the ruined city of Great Zimbabwe, which was built by the ancestors of the Shona, starting in the 11th century and inhabited for over 300 years.
+The original carved birds are from the ruined city of Great Zimbabwe.
+It was built by the ancestors of the Shona starting in the 11th century and was inhabited for over 300 years.
 The ruins, after which modern Zimbabwe was named, cover some 730 ha and are the largest ancient stone construction in sub-Saharan Africa.
 Among its notable elements are the soapstone bird sculptures, about 40 cm tall and standing on columns more than 90 cm tall, which were originally installed on walls and monoliths within the city.
 They are unique to Great Zimbabwe; nothing like them has been discovered elsewhere.

 Various explanations have been advanced to explain the symbolic meaning of the birds.
 One suggestion is that each bird was erected in turn to represent a new king, but this would have required improbably long reigns.
 More probably, the Zimbabwe birds represent sacred or totemic animals of the Shona – the bateleur eagle (Shona: chapungu), which was held to be a messenger from Mwari (God) and the ancestors, or the fish eagle (hungwe) which it has been suggested was the original totem of the Shona.